Baskaboo/baskaboo-core/Baskaboo-DNA-Codec-RealityOS.md

 ---

 ## 6. Global Implications: New Biology, Medicine, and Computing

-### A. A Radical Redefinition of Cancer: The Time-Space Disconnection
+### A. Speculative Structural Analogy: Theoretical Information Modeling of Cancer
-In classical relativity, Space and Time are irrevocably unified into "Spacetime."
-In healthy DNA, this unity is maintained because **Guanine (Laram/Time)** perfectly regulates and checks **Cytosine (Klop/Space)** through the $-H^5 = H^5$ equilibrium.

-Cancer is not a random chemical mutation. **Cancer is a Phase Disconnection where physical Space (C) untethers itself from Time (G):**
+Within the pure boundary conditions of the Baskaboo information framework, cancer can be theoretically modeled as a Phase Disconnection where physical Space (C) untethers itself from Time (G):
 * Under extreme psycho-biological stress, the time-keeper (Laram/G) loses control over the spatial grid (Klop/C).
 * The $+H^2$ charge of Space (C) is left without the negative negentropic anchor ($-H^2$) of Time.
 * **The Result:** Space begins an unchecked, autonomous dimensional inflation ($H^2, H^4...$).
 This reckless geometric expansion of pure Space is what Level A perceives as a malignant tumor.